flaf/miscellaneous/puppet/modules/autoupgrade/README.md

 but, if it's an integer, it must belong to the range given by the value of the parameter `hour_range`.

+**Remark:** the function `autoupgrade::get_final_hour()` (which has no parameter) gives the final value of the cron hour.
+It can be useful when the parameter `autoupgrade::hour` is `undef`.
+If not, the function just returns the value of the parameter `autoupgrade::hour`.
+Warning, this function makes an include of the class `autoupgrade::params`.

 The boolean `reboot` tells if the node must reboot after each automatic upgrade.
 If set to `true`, the default, a reboot is triggered after each upgrade.
 If set to `false`,